anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 ##### 4.2.2.9.6 Using Hosts of a Host Profile type

 As we have seen Profile Extensions are supported by configuring hosts in accordance with the Profile Extensions specifications.
 For example, an instance of flavor type B1 can be hosted on a compute node that is configured as an hp-B1-a or hp-B1-b host profile.
-All compute nodes configured with hp-B1-a or hp-B1-b host profile are made part of a host aggregate, say, ha-B1 and, thus, during VM instantiation of B1 flavor hosts from the ha-B1 host aggregate will be selected.
+All compute nodes configured with hp-B1-a or hp-B1-b host profile are made part of a host aggregate, say, ha-B1 and, thus, during server instantiation of B1 flavor hosts from the ha-B1 host aggregate will be selected.

 <a name="4.2.3"></a>